brentleeper/to_postgres/README.md

                         The SQL table to be read when using SQLT -sq SQL_QUERY, --sql_query SQL_QUERY
-                        The SQL query to be read when using SQLQ -ft FROM_TABLE, --from_table FROM_TABLE
+                        The SQL query to be read when using SQLQ -fp FILE_PATH, --file_path FILE_PATH
-                        The target input SQL Table when using --input_type SQLT
-  -fp FILE_PATH, --file_path FILE_PATH
                         The File Path for input_types: XL, CSV, TAB, JSON, and file based SQL Databases